-Public pools exist as a way to provide swimming pool service to people who don’t have access to their very own.
+Public pools exist as a way to provide commercial swimming pool maintenance service to people who don’t have access to their very own.
 Swimming is a great way to stay healthy, but the pool can get very messy.
 Think about it: it’s open to anyone who can swim, or wants to try their hand at it, and their hygiene (and decency – there are people who’ve done a number one in the pool) is certainly not assured.
 When swimming, it’s not uncommon to swallow a bit of water, and when it comes to public pools, putting your health in the hands of other people’s consciences is not the best idea.
 That’s why it’s the duty of the pool owner to conduct pool cleaning regularly.
 What Does Public Pool Cleaning Involve?

 Cleaning a swimming pool is not similar to what you do with dirty laundry water.
 You can’t just throw out the old and refill.
 It requires its own techniques to produce pool water safe for children and adults.

 Regulating the chemicals in the pool is a great way to start.
 Too much and you might have victims with mild to severe chemical burns (let’s not mention accidental swallowing).
 Too little and your pool is a breeding ground for microbes of various origins.
 Professionals are the way to go in this case.